Making My Way Downtown | Batman: Arkham Knight Review

-At this point, we’ve seen a whole line of Batman Arkham games.
-There has been an attempt to line the stories together, with no exception to Origins, which took place 10 years before the first Arkham game.
+So we’ve seen a whole line of Batman Arkham games, and attempts have been made to string all the stories together, without exception to Origins, taking place 10 years prior to the timeline.

-The underlining obstacle to every Arkham game to date is Batman himself.
-It’s his struggle with his morals, the temptation to break them, and his tendency to seclusion and taking on the responsibility of everything unto himself.
+The underlining philosophy to every Arkham game to date is Batman himself.
+It’s his struggle against his morals and the temptation to break them that makes the character so relatable.
+It's his tendency to seclusion and taking on the responsibility of everything unto himself.
 It is this quality that has made Batman who he is in the comics, and is what makes the Arkham stories so enthralling to play.

 Batman attempts to thwart Scarecrows’s plans to poison Gotham City with his proprietary humidifier machine, coined “Cloudburst” patent pending.
 Scarecrow also has a larger plan to reveal and then kill the Batman, in an attempt to demystify Gotham’s savior.

 However, this simple task would be then made harder by Joker’s blood taking over Batman, making him hallucinate at the worst of times.
 Joker constantly pesters Batman, rattles him, and is constantly on the brink of taking over Batman’s mind.
 It’s a persistent threat through the game, and something that keeps a player wondering if what they’re seeing at any time is real or not.

 A very active character in this game is the city itself.
 Architecture is unique, and the landscape is constantly changing based on the progression of the game.
 You get to experience different states Gotham goes through, and every shift dramatically changes the way you play.